MaNicolas/MadBoxTest/README.md

 You've got 35 seconds to finish the race.
 Once you reach the end of the level, a UI menu leads you to the next level (just a UI button, there's no next level :)) or you can restart it.

-Thanks for reading me and have a nice day,
+Thanks for reading me and have a nice day.
-Nicolas MA